The Foundation seeks to make MLWGS a better place to learn and to teach. Here is some of what we do to that end:

 The Foundation supports activities and/or resources that enhance the academic experience of students at MLWGS through enhancement grants.
 Faculty members apply to the Foundation for grant funding to support their classroom instruction.
 This can take the form of purchasing equipment, books, or software, paying stipends for guest speakers, covering the cost of field trips, and more.
 Faculty members can also apply for grants to offset the cost of activities and competitions for clubs they sponsor.
 Read more about those categories of grants here and here.

 Class-related international travel opportunities serve the mission of the school by advancing gifted students’ understanding of world cultures and languages.
 MLWGS is fortunate to have faculty members willing to go above and beyond to develop and execute these trips.
 The Foundation significantly offsets the cost for many and covers the entire cost of the trips for students in financial need.
-Over the past few years, we have helped send dozens of students abroad, to places like Guatemala, Costa Rica, Canada, and Morocco.
+Over the past few years, we have helped send dozens of students abroad, to places like the United Kingdom, Guatemala, Costa Rica, Canada, and Morocco.
 For many students, these trips represented their first ventures outside of the US.
-In 2018-19, we’ll be offsetting the cost for the first Great Britain AP Comparative Government trip as well.
+In 2019-20, we’ll be offsetting the cost for the first-ever South Africa senior seminar trip.

 The Foundation supports professional development opportunities for members of the MLWGS faculty and staff.
 We provide grants for graduate coursework and for conference and workshop attendance.